Zartarius/NN_in_C/README.md

 # NN_in_C
-Implementation of a Neural Network in C from scratch.
+Implementation of an optimised Neural Network in C from scratch.
 (Project currently in progress)